Azure/azure-powershell/src/ResourceManager/PolicyInsights/Commands.PolicyInsights/help/Get-AzureRmPolicyState.md

 ```

 ### -To
-ISO 8601 formatted timestamp specifying the start time of the interval to query.
+ISO 8601 formatted timestamp specifying the end time of the interval to query.
-When not specified, defaults to 'To' parameter value minus 1 day.
+When not specified, defaults to time of request.

 ```yaml
 Type: DateTime